By Peter Brookes

 A couple of other things about rail hunting.
 Virginia rail has two split seasons, currently into September-October and then November-December.
 Check the Department of Wildlife Resources’ (DWR) Migratory Game Bird digest for specific dates.

-You’ll also need a Virginia hunting license, a Virginia conservation stamp, and a Federal Duck Stamp; you’ll also need to register for a Virginia Harvest Information Program (HIP) number (it’s free!).
+You’ll also need a Virginia hunting license and to register for a Virginia Harvest Information Program (HIP) number (it’s free!).
 Luckily, all of that can be acquired on the DWR licensing portal at one time.

 Be sure you know your bag limits.
 For a cautionary tale, check out this 2019 DWR Conservation Police Officer rail poaching story—the largest poaching case on the Eastern Shore for 25 years.